 UNIT 11: HEALING

 The Nature of Healing; The Mind-Body Connection; Reaching the Spirit; Aromatherapy

-This unit explores the nature and philosophy of physical and emotional healing, the importance of the mind-body connection and how it is understood in different systems of healing, how emotional conditions affect physical health and ways to reach the emotional body or spirit, and a thorough look at aromatherapy and how to use essential oils for healing.
+This unit explores the nature and philosophy of physical and emotional healing, the importance of the mind-body connection and how it is understood in different systems of healing, how emotional conditions affect physical health and ways to reach the emotional body or spirit, and takes a thorough look at aromatherapy and how to safely use essential oils.

 UNIT 12: ASSESSMENT AND HERBAL THERAPEUTICS

 An important skill for clinical herbalists is to be able to differentiate between one person and the next and to match the profile of an herb to a person and their state of balance.
 Each person is different and we need to make room for and understand their differences.
 Evaluation is a long and difficult education, but don’t worry!
 There are lots of opportunities to learn.

 This unit explores the practical skills of assessing the body using energetic and tissue state frameworks, tongue, face, and pulse assessment techniques, the clinical intake process, and advanced herbal formulation.

 Defining your Path; Receiving Clinical Training and Experience; Cultivating a Healing Presence; Continuing to Grow; Useful Resources and Organizations